 - Alcazaba: From the same Nazrid dynasty as the Alhambra, the Alcazaba is easily accessible yet often overlooked.
 Inside it reveals patios, mosaics and intricate architecture that easily compare with a trip to Granada.
 The icing on the cake are the excellent views of the city and lush gardens leading to a small Moorish palace at the top which holds a number of artifacts from excavations on the site.

-- Castillo del Gibralfaro: Energetic visitors might like to carry on upwards to reach the Castillo, and just next to the entrance to the Alcazaba you can find the newly excavated Roman Theatre and visitor centre.
-All this right in the centre of the city.
+- Castillo del Gibralfaro: Energetic visitors might like to carry on upwards to reach the Castillo, and just next to the entrance to the Alcazaba you can find the newly excavated Roman Theatre and visitor center.
+All this is right in the heart of the city.

-- Carmen Thyssen Museum: Recently opened, this city centre museum houses the most important private art collection in Spain.
+- Carmen Thyssen Museum: Recently opened, this museum houses the most important private art collection in Spain.
 The owner chose Málaga over Girona for the extension of her museum in Madrid.